Comedians Jeff Ross and Dave Attell are ‘Bumping Mics’ at Sands Bethlehem Event Center on March 23

 Tickets, which are $29, $39, and $49, go on sale this Friday, Nov.
 17 at 10 a.m. and can be purchased at sandseventcenter.com, the Event Center box office (77 Sands Blvd., Bethlehem), ticketmaster.com, all Ticketmaster outlets, or by phone at 800-745-3000.

 Jeffrey Ross, the Roastmaster General, one-man verbal assault unit, and pizza enthusiast, can most recently be seen on Comedy Central on the hit show “Roast Battle,” which aired at the end of July.
-His new special, “Jeff Ross Roasts Cops,” aired Sept.
-10 on Comedy Central.
+His latest special, “Jeff Ross Roasts Cops,” aired Sept.
+10, 2016 on Comedy Central.

 Ross is known to the world as the modern day Don Rickles, the king of roasting.
 If there’s a roast and he’s not there, it’s not a real roast.
 Growing up in Newark, New Jersey, he took the greatest weapon he had to fight his way out of there – his mouth.
 Since then, he has roasted anyone who would accept the challenge, from celebrities to soldiers to politicians to pop icons.